sheha919/Cobaltocenium_project/README.md

 ## Machine Learning Models

 **NOTE:**
-Before applying the machine learning techniquies, I removed derivatives below the DFT accuracy 3 kcal/mol of BDE.
+Before applying the machine learning techniquies, derivatives below the DFT accuracy 3 kcal/mol of BDE were removed.

 The following heat map illustrates the correlation between the features of fragments based on the generated data.